Why you should take a data first approach to AI

 - Imbalanced data or missing classes: Real world datasets often containing different number of examples for each category being classified.
 This can cause worse performance but also exacerbates problems of fairness and bias.

-- Data cleaning tools such as Label Noise in Context, Aquarium learning, and the Humanloop Data Debugger can improve your workflows by highlighting where the model and humans have high disagreement and by creating visualizations that help spot common mistakes.
+- Data cleaning tools such as Label Noise in Context, Aquarium learning, and Humanloop can improve your workflows by highlighting can improve your workflows by highlighting where the model and humans have high disagreement and by creating visualizations that help spot common mistakes.

 - With weak labeling, you can embrace noise and use heuristic rules to scale annotation.
 With lots of different rules, the labels can be combined and denoised to produce high quality data at massive scale.